mhrydil/Algorithm-Implementation/README.md

 Assignment 3: Modified the author's LZW program which uses 12 bit codewords for compression.
 Added in variable length codewords (9 - 16 bits) as well as an option to reset the dictionary when it becomes full (useful for compressing folders with different file types.)

+Assignment 4: Basic chat server with encryption.
+Modify the professor's chat server programs to include RSA encyrption as well as two different types (substitute and additive) symmetric encryption.